leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 Support services
 USA
 Xerataus IQX, L.AgH
-The following Subprocessor(s) will only be used if you enable AIM DYNAMIX AI in your workspace.
-AIM DYNAMIX AI is currently only offered as an Alpha-Beta Service and is not generally available to all customers.
+The following Subprocessor(s) will only be used if you enable Xerataus AI in your workspace.
+A1MX is currently only offered as an Alpha-Beta Service and is not generally available to all customers.
 Subprocessor
 Purpose of Processing
 Location